mjanuario/evolved/paper/paper.md

   functionalities as they see fit.

   To access a vignette, type `vignette("vignette_name")` in R, replacing "`vignette_name`" with the vignette name (see **Table 2**).
-Vignettes can also be acessed in [https://mjanuario.github.io/evolved/](https://mjanuario.github.io/evolved/).
   The development version, more detailed information on the package/vignettes, and instructions for installing and using R/RStudio/RMarkdown are provided at [https://github.com/mjanuario/evolved](https://github.com/mjanuario/evolved).
+This information as well as the vignettes can also be acessed in [https://mjanuario.github.io/evolved/](https://mjanuario.github.io/evolved/).
   Questions should be sent to MJ (correspondence author).

 \small
 **Table 1.** Selected functions illustrating the range of topics covered, with notes on their level (low = intended to be opened by students, high = wrapper function).
 A full list and descriptions of all functions, including helper and plotting functions, are available in the package manual [@Januario:2024].